Our Early Keyboard Cloths are now recognised as the most appropriate replacement in period keyboard…

 A typical single action square piano would normally only use a single piece of cloth on the front rail.
 It is important that the amount of compression of the cloth is limited to avoid the hammer blocking on fortissimo and not reaching the string on piano playing and therefore it would be unusual to find two thicknesses of cloth.
 The 2.5mm cloth is unsuitable for use on 18th century square pianos.

 Early pianos use the front rail as a stop for the travel of the key levers.
 Some examples also have a secondary stop above the back of the key lever.
 Harpsichords and spinets may use the jack rail as the stop with a secondary stop at the front rail.
 The 2.5mm high quality cloth is suitable for this application possibly using more than one thickness.

 Where cloth are glued in place such as the hitchpin cloth, it is best to use Seccotine fish glue for this purpose rather that hide glue to limit the risk of the glue bleeding though the cloth.

 If you are restoring or building several instruments it is best to buy the cloth off the roll by the metre and having both the 2.5mm and 1.5mm cloth provides the flexibility to build exact thicknesses as required.

-More information about the new high quality 1.5mm cloth will be given when available.
-For further information about any of the cloths please contact Graham Walker using the Contact form.
+For further information about any of the cloths please email using the Contact form.